-Range Supervision: A NHSRA approved coordinator or certified range safety officer is to directly supervise all live fire on the range.
+Range Supervision: A certified NRA range safety officer is to directly supervise all live fire on the range.

-Ratio: One approved NHSRA coordinator or range safety officer or rifle instructor to eight shooters.
+Ratio: One NRA range safety officer or NRA rifle instructor to eight shooters.

 Course: Refer to NHSRA Small Bore Rifle Rules.

 Events: A rifle shooting competition MUST be submitted and approved by the National Office on a Rodeo Approval Form a minimum of 30 days prior to the event.